What to Do If the SEC Comes Knocking on Your Door

 Often, if there is a criminal case, the civil case will be stopped, will be stayed while the criminal case proceeds.
 That doesn’t happen automatically but sometimes the defense seeks it, sometimes the prosecutors seek that.
 They want the criminal case to go first.
 But, the fact that there’s a civil case does not mean there can’t also be a criminal case, generally speaking.

 But once a civil case starts, it’s a regular civil case, it’s just that the government is the person bringing it against you.
-So, you produce documents, there are depositions, and motion practice and eventually if the case isn’t dismissed or summary judgement, there’s a trial.
+So, you produce documents, there are depositions, and motion practice and eventually if the case isn’t dismissed or summary judgment, there’s a trial.

 Justin: Now, as someone who may be the subject of an investigation, at what point would I be aware that I am the subject?
 Is it when I receive a subpoena or when someone around me receives a subpoena or will they try to bring me in for maybe a softer questioning, some general information before they actually go and file a subpoena?
 And, maybe what would be helpful is if you could define what a subpoena is, and what does it ask of the recipient?